Yagisan/yagisans_better_stellaris/README.md

 ## Warfare

+### Espionage

+This system is underutilised in vanilla, and seems to have a few bugs still in it (The AI likes to re-assign envoys a bit too often).
+Only a few espionage options are in vanilla (most require the Nemesis DLC).

+Espionage targeting has now been completely reworked.
+The new targeting system for the AI is:

+- It will prioritise rivals, crisis, and neighbouring empires.
+- It will spy on an overlord or subject when loyalty is negative.
+- It will **not** spy on an overlord or subject when loyalty is high.
+- It will deprioritise inferior or pathetic empires, if there are better options.
+- It will prevent deployment if the maximum possible infiltration level is too low.
+- It will aggressively prioritise empires at war with it.
+- It will aggressively prioritise empires that have terrible relations with it.
+- It will not deploy an envoy if it already has one located there.
+(This prevents the AI from shuffling its envoys and making them useless.)

+In vanilla Stellaris, the AI does actually attempt some espionage, but it's very unfocused, and only does a limited selection of operations.
+These are, in order of highest priority, to lowest:

+- Lure the Kaleidoscope
+- Acquire Asset
+- Steal Technology
+- Gather Information

+Lure the Kaleidoscope is its highest weighted pick, followed by Acquire Asset.
+Gather Information and Steal Technology are unfocused, and are basically wasted picks, if the AI picks them.
+It would happily steal technology from someone that is technologically inferior to it.

+In Yagisan's Better Stellaris, I have refined targeting of operations, increased the number of available operation options, and set about weighting them from highest priority, to lowest, as follows:

+- Consume Star / Crisis Beacon / Lure the Kaleidoscope
+- Arm Privateers
+- Imperium: Target Seditionists / Imperium: Weaken Imperial Authority / Imperium: - Spark Rebellion
+- Sabotage Starbase / Acquire Asset*
+- Steal Technology
+- Smear Campaign
+- Spark Diplomatic Incident / Extort Favors / Sleeper Cells
+- Gather Information
+- These operations do have additional conditions involved, such as being rivals, or at war, depending on which operations being used.
+Acquire Asset is automatically deprioritised when infiltration is at maximum level.

+Acquire Asset has also been buffed.
+Now each asset also adds 0.1 infiltration speed.
+This results in more frequent use the various operations.

 ### War Exhaustion

 Overall, War Exhaustion is an interesting mechanic.
 However some aspects of warfare, don't seem to impact it as much as I feel they should, and it does grow slowly, making reduction bonuses not really useful.
 The rate of war exhaustion grows has been buffed, with defensive armies now contributing towards it, and overall armies losses now being worth more.
 Planetary occupation is worth more, so now taking planets is worth it.